MicrosoftDocs/learn/learn-pr/github/introduction-github-advanced-security/includes/3-create-culture-around-security.md

 You may have heard that a company or development team is beginning to "shift left."
 To understand this phrase, you must first realize that security has commonly been an isolated topic in many software development paradigms.
 The development lifecycle has figuratively begun "on the left" with design and development.
 Then the lifecycle ends to the right, bringing in quality control and deployment tasks.
 Workflows often include security only after the development stage.
 At that point, only a specific group of team members would perform a security review.

-In the SDLC, shifting left refers to adopting security practices early in the process.
-When development shifts left, every team member involved in application development considers security when they contribute to the code.
+In the SDLC, shifting left means adopting security practices early.
+When development shifts left, team members consider security when they contribute to the code.
 They integrate security into the design phase, making it easier to write secure code and policies.

 ### Faulty security models